KILTprotocol/docs/docs/develop/03_workshop/03_overview.md

 ```

 1. The <span className="label-role claimer">Claimer</span> prepares the Credential to attest, along with some proof, for example, a bank statement and ID.
-2. The document is sent to the <span className="label-role attester">Attester</span> for attestation.
+2. They send the document to the <span className="label-role attester">Attester</span> for attestation.
 3. Upon receiving the credential, the <span className="label-role attester">Attester</span> decides whether the claim is valid by examining the proofs.
-If the <span className="label-role claimer">Attester</span> trusts the claim, it stores the attestation document's hash value on the chain, which is a non-functional copy of the document.
+If the <span className="label-role claimer">Attester</span> trusts the claim, they store the attestation document's hash value on the chain, which is a non-functional copy of the document.
 4. The <span className="label-role attester">Attester</span> sends this hash value to the <span className="label-role claimer">Claimer</span>, which represents verification of a document.

 ## Verify an Attestation